Techlm77/Live-Caption/README.md

 # Live Captions (Windows, AprilASR)

-Fast, simple, and accurate **live captions for “what you hear”** on Windows using WASAPI loopback + [AprilASR].
+Fast, simple, and accurate **live captions** on Windows using WASAPI loopback + [AprilASR].
 Also supports **microphone mode**.
 Minimal UI, resizable window, and an optional history log.

 > Press **Esc** or close the window to stop.